pharo-contributions/clap-st/src/Clap-Core.package/ClapFlagMatch.class/README.md

-I am a class which represents a successful math with a flag.
+I represent a class which represents a successful match with a flag.